csy-github/Musiz/README.md

 # Musiz
-all programs about music live there
+all programs about music live there. all programs wrote in swift.